...

 Determining Liability and Responsible Parties

 Determining liability and responsible parties is a critical step in the property damage claims process.
-Your insurance company may try to shift the blame or deny liability, but an experienced property damage lawyer can help you determine who is responsible for your damages.
+Your insurance company may try to shift the blame or deny liability, but an experienced property damage lawyer can help you determine who is responsible for your damages, including in cases that involve both property damage and personal injury.
 They can also help you identify any liable parties, including individuals, businesses, or government entities.
-By accurately establishing liability, you can strengthen your claim and increase your chances of recovering compensation for your losses.
+By accurately establishing liability, you can strengthen your claim and increase your chances of recovering compensation for your losses, and, if necessary, filing a property damage lawsuit to seek compensation.

 Homeowner’s Policy Coverage